Chocolate Peanut Butter Protein Oatmeal Bake

-If you’re in need of a simple, healthy breakfast in bulk or something to feed the family over the weekend, this oatmeal bake has you covered.
+If you’re in need of a simple, healthy breakfast in bulk or something to feed the family over the weekend, this baked protein oatmeal has you covered.
 It’s high volume (filling), high protein, and has real peanut butter inside so you know it’s tasty.

 And before you dive in, I’ll add that even if you just need one serving, the recipe is super easy to cut down to fit your needs.